-Complete the top part of the Request for Academic Internship form, sign it, and take it to your academic department.
-The Request for Academic Internship must be signed by your department’s Faculty Internship Coordinator.
+Complete the Request for Internship form and have your department’s Faculty Internship Coordinator sign it.
 Remember, your department’s internship coordinator needs to approve the internship job description if you found it on your own.
 Have a conversation with your coordinator about how it fits into your academic program.
-Print out your Degree Audit to show that you have the required G.P.A.
-Return the Agreement and signed "Request for Academic Internship" form to the Experiential Learning and Career Management.
-You will receive more information, including how to use our Web-based internship database, Career Connection.
-Go to step 7 if you found an internship on your own and accepted the position and your department approved it.
+Print your degree audit showing you have the required major & overall G.P.As.
+Return the form to ELCM in the Bedford House.
+You will receive more information, including how to use our internship database, Career Connection.
+Once you have completed Steps 1-2, please turn in ALL forms and continue to step 3.

-Finding an Internship
+Finding a Credit-Bearing Internship

 Employers contact YOU directly to schedule an interview.
 They may do a phone and/or face-to-face interview.

 Follow-Up with Employers

 You are strongly encouraged to follow up with employers to inquire about the status of your résumé.
 Email employers through Career Connection within a couple weeks of applying to the internships.

 Once you accepted the position, use Career Connection to report your internship assignment.
 If you found the internship on your own please provide company name and address, the internship job description, name of your internship site supervisor along with their contact information, hours interning, if it is paid and how much.
 It must be approved by your department internship coordinator before it’s registered for credit.
 All students must complete the face-to-face registration session to earn credits for the experience, even if you found the internship on your own.
 Contact ELCM to sign up for a 30-minute registration session.